phpearth/docs/oop/design-patterns/observer.md

-# Observer Design Pattern in PHP
+# Observer design pattern in PHP

 ## See also